 Acquihire or acquire

-This sometimes ill-advised strategy is usually initiated by strategy or corp dev teams.
-It is true that acquiring companies in other regions provides you a presence but it doesn’t usually provide an unfettered revenue stream.
+This sometimes ill-advised growth method is often initiated by strategy or corp dev teams.
+It is true that acquiring companies in other regions provides you a presence, but it doesn’t usually provide an unfettered revenue stream.
 You are trading one problem (making a global stack) for another (integrating software, teams, and supporting new teams in new languages).
-Even if you book instant revenue you have also acquired significant expense and technical debt that makes it harder to create a single global stack that can accelerate global expansion and lower per country launch costs.
-With meticulous planning and the right people this can work, but not always.
+Even if you book instant revenue you have also acquired significant expense and technical debt that makes it harder to create a single global stack that can accelerate global expansion and lower per-country launch costs.
+With meticulous planning and the right people this can work, but it also has the potential to cost valuable time and money you’ll need to create an international brand.

 Depend on native apps to support app localization

-Another common practice I’ve seen is to leverage native mobile applications to help you create a global presence.
-It is possible to leverage native i18n and l10n to localize the UI but it will just lead to a mixed language experience.
+Another common practice I’ve seen is to leverage native mobile applications (android, and iOS) to help you create a global presence.
+It is possible to leverage native i18n and l10n to localize the UI, but it will just lead to a mixed-language experience.
 The backend and runtime content will be coming from your systems, and unless you’ve localized all of it, you will have products in two languages.
 This gets even more confusing depending on how the UI strings are triggered vs. the dynamic content.

-Another common issue is that the webpage and web app will depend on different code, so they will function differently.
-And now your teams are stuck addressing technical debt across different experiences rather than optimizing experiences for specific markets or user segments.
+Another common issue is that the web page and web app content will depend on different codebases, so they will function differently and double the amount of maintenance teams need to do.
+And now teams must address technical debt across different experiences rather than optimizing a holistic experience for specific markets or user segments.

 Towards a holistic global-first framework

-So now that you know some of the ways you can fail to go global, it might be good to confirm once again that it is possible and really not that hard to make a scalable, extensible architecture that can support global growth and make global expansion a business decision rather than a technical decision.
+So now that you know some of the ways you can fail to “go global”, it might be good to confirm once again that it is possible and really not that hard to make a scalable, extensible, configurable architecture that can support global growth and make global expansion a business decision rather than a technical decision.
 But before you can create a global-first framework, you have to adapt whatever you’ve created to new markets.
 If done efficiently your first migration can serve as a template for how to plan and execute an international launch.